galaxyproject/training-material/topics/contributing/tutorials/learning-principles/tutorial.md

 * **Dual coding: **Dual coding is combining words and visuals such as pictures, diagrams, graphic organizers, and so on.
 The idea is to provide two different representations of the information, both visual and verbal.
 Adding visuals to a verbal description can make the presented ideas more concrete, and provides two ways of understanding the presented ideas.
 The visuals should be meaningful.
 * **Retrieval practice:** concept maps are examples of a retrieval practice when you bring out knowledge/memories from long-term memory

 We will see in session 3 a number of teaching practices.
 You should try to reconnect them to these learning strategies, i.e. try to understand how the proposed teaching practices facilitate learning based on these six strategies.

-> ### {% icon hands_on %} How do you understand the 6 strategies for effective learning?
-(15 min)
+> ### {% icon hands_on %} How do you understand the 6 strategies for effective learning? - *{% icon time %} 15 min - Groups of 2 persons*
->
-> _Break-out_ room (2 ppl per room)
 >
 > We follow the first challenge with another one.
 Now IN PAIRS in breakout rooms (Zoom).
 Here the reflection is on LEARNING and what learning is in your experience.
 Write your thoughts, one or more sentences, in the shared Google Doc.
 >	* Discuss the learning strategy: did you understand it the same way?
 Do you have any questions?